MarcJAndersen/rrdfqbcrnd0/rrdfcrndex/inst/doc/populate-sample-xpt.md

 ## Reading SAS transport file /home/ma/projects/R-projects/rrdfqbcrnd0/rrdfcrndex/inst/extdata/sample-xpt/adsl.xpt
 ```

-The following codes is not evaluated.
+The following code is not evaluated, as the dates are not processed as expected.

+TODO(mja): get numeric variables with date format converted to a R date object.

 ```r